 Best time to visit Tremiti Islands

-As many other Italian destinations, summer season is the hottest, but we highly recommend you to avoid August.
+Like many other Italian destinations, the summer season is the hottest, but we highly recommend you to avoid August.
 The Tremiti islands’ tourist season runs from May to October, though a handful of hotels and restaurants are open year-round.
-From May to June the weather is gorgeous but you’ll probably find fresh or water (according to our Italian standard of course 🙂 ).
-September and October are our favorite months: prices are lower in comparison to August, beaches are empty and no traffic jam at the marina.
+From May to June the weather is gorgeous, but you’ll probably find fresh or water (according to our Italian standard of course 🙂 ).
+September and October are our favourite months: prices are lower in comparison to August, beaches are empty and no traffic jam at the marina.

-If you are looking for silence, quiet and a romantic atmosphere, winter and spring are the one we recommend, as these are extraordinary months to discover Tremiti Islands.
+If you are looking for silence, quiet and a romantic atmosphere, winter and spring are the ones we recommend, as these are extraordinary months to discover Tremiti Islands.